seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Fie, sirrah! a bawd, a wicked bawd!
 The evil that thou causest to be done,
 That is thy means to live.
 Do thou but think
-What ’tis to cram a maw or clothe a back
+What 'tis to cram a maw or clothe a back
 From such a filthy vice: say to thyself,
 From their abominable and beastly touches
 I drink, I eat, array myself, and live.